Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Scalability Experiments

-The experimental results reveal a critical finding: our growth method can unlock substantial performance gains even after the base model's improvement has saturated following extensive training.
-Furthermore, the sequential application of depth and width growth creates a well-proportioned final architecture, which leads to superior overall performance compared to the intermediate models.
-As shown in \cref{fig:17B_accuracy}, the final 70B model achieves an average accuracy of 64.17, representing a notable improvement of 2.21 points (61.96 → 64.17) over the 35B checkpoint and 5.62 points (58.55 → 64.17) over the initial 17B model.
-Even under the same training FLOPs, the 70B model outperforms the 17B model by 2.96 points (approximately 4.0\% relative to 61.71).
-From the perspective of sunk cost utilization, the growth model also demonstrates superior performance, surpassing the model trained from scratch by 6.18 points (approximately 10.6\% relative to 57.99) under the same extra FLOPs budget, as shown in \cref{fig:main}.

-These large-scale results reaffirm that model growth is a powerful and efficient strategy for leveraging the computational investment in existing checkpoints while pushing the performance boundaries of the resulting model.
+Our experimental results reveal a critical insight: model growth unlocks substantial performance gains even after the base model's improvement has saturated from extensive pre-training.
+As shown in \cref{fig:17B_loss_accuracy_full}, the final 70B model achieves an average accuracy of 64.17, marking an improvement of 2.21 points over the 35B checkpoint and 5.62 points over the initial 17B model.
+When controlled for total training FLOPs, the 70B model still outperforms the 17B baseline by 2.96 points (a 4.0\% relative gain).
+From the perspective of sunk cost utilization, our growth strategy demonstrates superior efficiency, surpassing the from-scratch baseline by 6.18 points (a 10.6\% relative gain) under the same extra FLOPs budget, as illustrated in \cref{fig:main}.
+These large-scale results reaffirm that model growth is a powerful strategy for leveraging existing computational investments while effectively pushing the performance boundaries of converged LLMs.